Ralim/IronOS/Documentation/Settings.md

 Flash temperature reading at idle if tip is hot

-### Setting: Calibrate tip CJC
+### Setting: Calibrate CJC at next boot

-Used to calibrate the ADC+Op-amp offsets for the tip.
-This calibration must be performed when the tip temperature and the handle temperature are equal.
-Generally not required unless your device is reading more than 5°C off target.
+Note:
+If the difference between the target temperature and the measured temperature is less than 5°C, **calibration is NOT required at all**.

+This is used to calibrate the offset between ADC and Op-amp of the tip at next boot (Idealy it has to be done at boot, before internal components get warm.).
+But this setting is ***not permanent!*** It resetes after the calibration is completed (At next boot the checkbox will be unchecked!).
+If you need to repeat the calibration however, you have to set the checkbox *again*, unplug your device and let it cool down to room/ambient temperature & power it up, idealy while it sits on the desk.

+Hence, never repeat the calibration in quick succession!

 On device help text:

-Tip-temperature Cold Junction Compensation (not needed if Tip is +/- 5°C of display)
+Calibrate tip Cold Junction Compensation at the next boot (not required if Delta T is < 5°C)

 ### Setting: Restore default settings